WeblateOrg/weblate/docs/admin/management.rst

 .. django-admin:: createadmin

 Creates ``admin`` account with random password.
-You can specify ``--password`` to provide password on the command line.
+You can specify ``--password`` to provide password on the command line, by ``--username`` you can create user of different name.

 dumpuserdata <file.json>
 ------------------------